cxcloud/cxcloud-documentation/guides/frontend-accelerators.md

 ng new <appname>
 ```

-When promopted, select Yes for Angular routing.
+When prompted, select Yes for Angular routing.
 And preferably SCSS, SASS or LESS for the stylesheet format.

 The CLI will generate the basic skeleton for your application, and install the packages necessary for the application to run.

-Switch to the generated directoy `cd <appname>`.
+Switch to the generated directory `cd <appname>`.

 Run `ng serve` to compile the project and start a web server.
 By default the web server is launched on port 4200.